 Crawford House is named for another writer, and nationally significant personality, Isabella Valency Crawford who settled in Peterborough in 1869.
 Following the death of her father, Crawford published several books of poetry and a few novels, most of which have faded into obscurity.
 Crawford House was built at 310 London Street in 1877 to house an insurance business which, if you’ve ventured into the basement of the house, explains the large walk-in safe.
 The attic rooms are the stuff of legend amongst members of the college for their unbelievably panoramic views.
 Crawford House will soon be a residence for 18 Traill students.

 Very much the College’s centre piece, Scott House was constructed in 1882 at 305 London Street, for Thomas Robinson.
 Since then, the building has been home to Adam Hall, a stove maker; G.A.
 Macdonald, former head of Quaker Oats; Vincent Clementi, an Anglican priest; and George Cox, a former mayor of Peterborough.
 In 1896 Cox was appointed to the Canadian Senate by then Prime Minister Wilfrid Laurier.
 In 1964 the house was purchased by Trent University and given the new name Catherine Parr Traill House.
 At that point the house was occupied by twenty young women and the college’s first Principal, Marion Fry.
 Shortly thereafter the house was renamed Scott House to honour Jeanette Scott, a daughter of a famous settler in the area, Adam Scott.
 Master planning architect Ron Thom designed additions to the house including the West Coast-inspired Senior Common Room and Dining Hall, which is now a multi-purpose room.
-Scott House is the home of the College Office, the Principal's Office, the College Library, the Junior and Senior Common Rooms, and the Departments of Cultural Studies, Media Studies and Modern Languages and Literatures.
+Scott House is the home of the College Office, the Principal's Office, the College Library, the Junior and Senior Common Rooms, and the Departments of Cultural Studies, and Media Studies.

 Wallis Hall was built in two stages with the latter completed in 1968.
 As were most of Trent’s buildings of the era, Wallis Hall was designed by master architect Ronald Thom.
 It is his only brick structure at Trent University.
 The building is named for Katherine Wallis, a Peterborough native, who was born in 1860 and went on to become an artist of some repute.
 The building’s name also honours Colonel Hugh Wallis, one of the original sponsors of the university.
 Wallis Hall is the home for both undergraduate and graduate residents as well as having graduate student offices, The Trend, and the Department of English.